 Instructions

-- Blend.
-Pour the juice mixture into a blender and add the frozen limeade and crushed ice.
+- Pour the juice mixture into a blender and add the frozen limeade and crushed ice.
 Blend on high speed until the ice is chopped up and the mixture is well mixed.

-- Freeze.
-Stir in the sparkling water and jalapeño slices, then pour the drink into a freezer-safe container and freeze for 1 ½ to 2 hours.
+- Stir in the sparkling water and jalapeño slices, then pour the drink into a freezer-safe container and freeze for 1 ½ to 2 hours.
 Stir the mixture every 30 minutes to help it freeze evenly.
-This time gives the drink a slushy texture, and also makes it spicier.
+This gives the drink a slushy texture, and also makes it spicier.

-- Serve.
-Once the drink has a slushy consistency, remove it from the freezer and spoon into the prepared glasses.
+- Once the drink has a slushy consistency, remove it from the freezer and spoon into the prepared glasses.
 Garnish with the frozen jalapeño slices and a lime wheel on the rim.
 Enjoy immediately.

 Notes